Skip to main content

 Crow Wing County, MinnesotaMesotrophic

-On the LakeGrade scale Upper Mission Lake grades a B, with clarity at 10.0 ft and 21 µg/L of phosphorus placing it above the Minnesota median.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+On the LakeGrade scale Upper Mission Lake grades a B, with clarity at 10.0 ft and 21 µg/L of phosphorus placing it above the Minnesota median. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 Mesotrophic conditions dominate at Upper Mission Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 The lake bottoms out at 36 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Upper Mission Lake covers 882 acres alongside 6.0 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Upper Mission Lake sits at rank 79 of 120 in Crow Wing County, in the lower half of the local distribution.